 Network design is ad-hoc today, and validating the design normally comes as an afterthought.
-Unlike the design and verification tools of chip and software industry, which have formed multi-billion business, network design and verification are still premature.
-We are exploring formal and general approaches to guaranteeing network performance, which can later enable network synthesis.
+Unlike the chip and software indistry, where design and verification tools form a multi-billion dollar industry, network design and verification is still at an early stage.
+We are exploring formal and general approaches to designing networks to formally certify their performance under failures.
+The work may be viewed as an early step towards verifying quanititative network properties.

 Recent years have seen a tremendous increase in the popularity of Internet video, which forms a major fraction of Internet traffic today, and in this trend, delivering high quality of experience (QoE) is critical since it correlates with user engagement and revenue.
 The project is investigating techniques and novel architectures to deliver high quality video across diverse and variable network conditions.